spectromas/RackPlugins/README.md

 # boole
-there are 10 kind of people: those who can understand boolean logic, and the others. this is the very _first time plugin in the world_ with variable impedence inputs. when using high impedence mode, please use shielded cables for quieter operation.
+there are 10 kind of people: those who can understand boolean logic, and the others. this is the _very first plugin in the world_ with variable impedence inputs. when using high impedence mode, please use shielded cables for quieter operation.

 # xswitch